siemens/gencmpclient/README.md

 you will need to `#include` the header file [`genericCMPClient.h`](include/genericCMPClient.h) and add the directories [`include`](include/) and [`libsecutils/include`](https://github.com/siemens/libsecutils/blob/master/include/) to your C headers path.
-Wenn using OpenSSL 1.x, you need to add also the directory [`cmpossl/include/cmp`](https://github.com/mpeylo/cmpossl/tree/cmp/include/cmp/), define the C macro `CMP_STANDALONE`, and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
+When the intermediate library `libcmp` is used, you need to add also the directory [`cmpossl/include/cmp`](https://github.com/mpeylo/cmpossl/tree/cmp/include/cmp/), define the C macro `USE_LIBCMP`, and make sure that any OpenSSL header files included have the same version as the one used to build `libcmp`.

 For linking you will need to
-refer the linker to the CMP and Security Utilities libraries, e.g., `-lsecutils -lcmp -lgencmp`.
+refer the linker to the CMP and Security Utilities libraries, e.g., `-lsecutils -lgencmp`.
-When using OpenSSL 1.x, `-lcmp` is needed additionally.
+When the intermediate library `libcmp` is used, `-lcmp` is needed additionally.
 Add the directories (e.g., with the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
 Consider using also linker options like `-Wl,-rpath=.`